 Many times people miss the fact, or simply don't care about the people that could get hurt along the way.
 Despite one's emotional unavailability, the other person is emotionally intelligent, connecting emotionally, and went into that relationship with an open heart.
 In other words, when you're not on the same page as the person that you're dating or in a relationship with, one of those two people is usually more emotionally connected, and went into that relationship with an open heart, and an open mind towards dating you, and is likely to end up being hurt, or might even develop a wound when that relationship ends.

-It isn't right or fair to date, and definitely not get into a relationship with anyone that's emotionally unavailable, not on the same page with you, or simply wants different things in their future.
+It isn't right or fair to date, and definitely not get into a relationship with anyone who's emotionally unavailable, not on the same page with you, or simply wants different things in their future.
 If your relationship falls into this category, it's important to end the situation that you're in, and as soon as possible.
 There's no need to drag on a situation when it has no future, and you definitely shouldn't string people along, giving them false hopes.
 When a person wants different things from you ultimately, or doesn't see you as a person that they're going to end up with one day, you should've headed for the door yesterday.

 Don't settle for less than you deserve, and definitely don't settle for someone that doesn't see you in their future, down the line.
 You should be with someone that appreciates you, wants the same things as you ultimately, and that treasures you enough not to date you or be in a relationship with you, when they know that you're not the right fit for them.
 Anyone that settles for enjoying the moment, knowing that they have no interest, or intention of having a commitment with you, or that they don't see you in their future, yet still dates you, I'd consider them a bad seed.
 I find it to be evil and quite selfish for people that date someone, knowing that they don't see them as a possible future match, yet they keep dating them, and wasting their time.